ki321g/Rugby-Club-POI/README.md

-# Rugby Club POI
+# Rugby Game POI
 ## Project description
 This project will list Rugby CLubs in Ireland, initial spec below but subject to change

-- List Rugby Clubs
+- List Rugby Games
-- Group Clubs by Province and county
+- Group Games by Province and club
-- Add reviews for each clubs
+- Add reviews for each games
-- Give statistics/Analytics on club views and users
+- Give statistics/Analytics on game views and users
-- User ineterface for logged out users to view all data, data segmented by Province, County and Review rating
+- User ineterface for logged out users to view all data, data segmented by Province, Club and Review rating

 ## Technology Stack
 - Backend: Node.js, Hapi.js